progressivis/progressivis/doc/custom_modules.md

 ```

 Line 23 obtains the "table" input slot using the `Module.get_input_slot(name: str)->Slot` method.
 Line 24 checks if any item in the table has been updated or deleted since the last call to `next_step`.
-This information is obtained because ProgressiVis's data structures are designed to keep track of these changes made by modules.
+This information is available because ProgressiVis's data structures are designed to keep track of these changes.

 (change_management)=
 ### Managing Changes

 ProgressiVis calls `run_step` iteratively on all the modules.
 When entering the method, it is necessary to know what has changed since the last call.
 All the progressive data structures of ProgressiVis provide this information through an internal mechanism.
-The slot holding a `PTable` can be queried to know the table lines that have been created, updated, and deleted.
-The mechanism is identical for a slot containing a `PDict`; each key is given an index so the change mechanism returns the number of keys created, updated, and deleted. `PIntSet` also keeps track of its changes.
+The slot holding a `PTable` can be queried to know the table lines that have been **created**, **updated**, and **deleted**.
+We call these three list the change **Delta**.
+The mechanism is identical for a slot containing a `PDict`; each key is given an index so the change mechanism returns the index of keys created, updated, and deleted. `PIntSet` also keeps track of its changes.

 In our example, we only deal with created items.
 If the table had been changed by removing items or updating the value of items, line 25 resets the slot.
 The slot starts anew, ignoring all the previous operations.
-The `Slot.update(int)` method will then update the slot, considering all the items in the table as created.
+The `Slot.update(run_number:int)` method will then update the slot Delta, considering all the items in the table as created.

 Once the slot has been reset, the value of the result dictionary should also be updated to minus infinity to be recomputed correctly in the next step.

 This management of updated and deleted items is the simplest strategy to handle changes.
 It simply restarts the computation to the whole table.
-In many cases, better strategies are possible, but that one always works and can be used to start.
+In many cases, better strategies are possible, but that one always works and can be used to start a Module implementation.

 Note that the result `PDict`  should not be created again because of the change manager: the next modules rely on the key order to correctly handle changes.
-Creating another PDict would change the key order and break the change management.
+Creating another PDict would break the change management.

 ### Partial Computation

 Since the `SimpleMax` module only deals with one input slot, the "table", lines 29-31 extract the items of the table that have been created since the last call to `run_step()`.
 This is our **chunk** of data to process.
-Note that the chunk extraction in line 31 does not copy values in the `PTable`, it creates a lightweight `PTableSelectedView`.
+Note that the chunk extraction in line 31 does not actually copy values in the `PTable`, it creates a lightweight `PTableSelectedView`.

 Line 33 computes the maximum value of all the columns of the chunk.
 The `PTable.max()` method performs this operation and returns the results in a dictionary.
 This operation takes a time proportional to the size of the chunk.

 ### Preparing the Output

-Lines 24-38 prepare the result of the module's partial execution.
+Lines 34-38 prepare the result of the module's partial execution.
 The result should be stored in the `self.result` instance variable.
-This is handled by the `@def_output` declaration at line 12.
+This is specified by the `@def_output` declaration at line 12.
 The first time the module runs, the instance variable is `None`, so line 35 creates the `PDict` from the `op` dictionary.
 If the `PDict` is already created, it is updated key by key by applying the `numpy.fmax` function between the current value in the result `PDict` and the new value in the `op` variable.

-### Update State and Speed
+### Updating State and Speed

 The `run_step()` method can decide whether to let the module continue running or to stop it.
 When a module continues to run, it can be **blocked** or **ready**.
 A blocked module needs some input data to continue, whereas a ready module can be rescheduled without further testing by the scheduler.
 This is checked by the method `is_ready()`; if the module state is `state_ready`, the module is ready to go, if it is `state_blocked`, it becomes ready when one of its input slots has more data available.
-Otherwise, the module is not ready.
+Otherwise, the module is not ready and the scheduler will not try to run it.

 ## Difference with the `Max` Module